bkeerthivasa/OfficeDocs-SkypeForBusiness/Teams/export-teams-content.md

 > Meeting related control messages are currently not supported by Export API.

 - **Edited History:** If [your tenant is setup with Teams Retention Policy](/purview/create-retention-policies?tabs=teams-retention), Export API supports capturing messages' edited history for [individual & group chat](/graph/api/chat-getallretainedmessages), and [posts, comments in Public & Shared channels](/graph/api/channel-getallretainedmessages).
+- **List Transcripts:** Get all transcripts from scheduled online meeting instances for which the specified user is the organizer.
+This API currently only supports private scheduled meetings.
+- **List Recordings:** Get all recordings from scheduled online meeting instances for which the specified user is the organizer.
+This API currently only supports private scheduled meetings.

     To learn more about Teams Retention policy, see the [Manage retention policies for Microsoft Teams](/microsoftteams/retention-policies) for further details.